My goal is to visit all countries in the Caribbean, but Saint Martin is making it difficult to want to go elsewhere.

 Rainbow Cafe

 One last bit for food recommendations, especially since breakfast/brunch is my favorite meal of the day.
 Check out Rainbow Cafe.
 We made two trips here during our 4-day trip.
-Since we had such a tightly packed schedule we didn't get to go back for the other events they have during the week, but Rainbow Cafe is open for lunch/brunch, and dinner.
-They also have events throughout the week so there is always something going on.
+Since we had such a tightly packed schedule, we didn't get to go back for the other events they have during the week, but Rainbow Cafe is open for lunch/brunch and dinner.
+They also have events throughout the week, so something is always going on.
 At this cafe, you can watch planes land at the nearby Grand Case-Espérance Airport, shop the boutique located on the second floor, or rent a beach chair for the day.
-If I remember correctly, you can rent a beach chair by paying a flat fee or you can get a discounted rate when you dine in.
+If I remember correctly, you can rent a beach chair by paying a flat fee, or you can get a discounted rate when you dine in.

 Spend the day at Coco Beach

-Coco Beach to me gives luxe beach vibes.
+Coco Beach gives me luxe beach vibes.
 You can dine on the beach or close to the bar.
 We chose the former.
 The waves were a bit rough on the day we visited, so we people-watched, took in the view, and ate.
-Don't be surprised if you see merchants offering massages, souvenirs for sale, or selling coconuts.
-Support the locals if you can, it's also a good way to strike up a conversation.
+Don't be surprised if you see merchants offering massages, souvenirs for sale, or coconuts.
+Support the locals if you can; it's also a good way to strike up a conversation.

 There is so much more I did not cover in this post, but I cannot stress enough how much we enjoyed our time in Saint Martin.
-We plan to go back this summer so stay tuned for part deux, as we plan to island hop this time around.
+We plan to go back this summer, so stay tuned for part deux.
+This time around, we plan to island hop.
 Anguilla, St.Barths, here we come!

 Until next time 👋🏾